Kalikoze/be_resources/module2/lessons/models_migrations_databases_rails.md

 Run `rspec` and see what errors you get.

-run `rails console` and create a new Playlist
+Run `rails console` and create a new Playlist

 **Turn and Talk**